Washington Park

 Why must we wait?

 When does the waiting stop?
-Are feelings less valid because we have spent less years living?
+Are feelings less valid because

-The heartbreak of my teens was worse than the heartbreak of my twenties.
+The heartbreak of my teens was worse than the heartbreak of

 At least now I know you can’t die from it.